ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * Increase quality when there are idle GPU cycles

 This script currently changes the following to reach these goals:
- * Rendering resolution and viewport (aka Dynamic Resolution)
+ * Rendering resolution and viewport size (aka Dynamic Resolution)

 In the future it could be changed to also change the following:
  * MSAA level